 Before adding finishing oil for paddles to your equipment, sand the blade with 220-grit sandpaper to open the wood’s pores up to improve penetration.
 Higher grit than this tends to just polish the wood, which has the potential to hinder absorption.
 If the paddle already has a finish that you need to remove, use Soy Gel paint and urethane stripper by The Real Milk Paint Co. to clear away all the old stain.
 After you complete the sanding portion of the process and strip away any finish, be sure to wipe the paddle down to remove all the grit, grime, and dust.
 Next, add water- or alcohol-based stain to the surface if extra color is desired.
 Avoid the use of oil-based stains and wood conditioners as both types of products seal the wood and inhibit penetration by Pure Tung Oil.

 Next, decide if the viscosity of the Pure Tung Oil requires thinning before continuing.
+(Alternatively, you can use Hemp Oil to finish your paddles as well!)
 The thickness of the product can potentially make it hard to work with on newer wood, though old or dry wood might not require thinning for easy working.
 If you decide to thin the Pure Tung Oil, consider Citrus Solvent from The Real Milk Paint Co. or odorless mineral spirits.
 Keep in mind that for thinners, you need an oil-based solvent rather than a water-based one.
 Also, dense woods like teak sometimes require thinning solvent at a 2-to-1 ratio to Pure Tung Oil, so plan accordingly if your canoe paddle is made of these woods.
 To save time, The Real Milk Paint Co. makes Half & Half, a product that combines Pure Tung Oil and Citrus Solvent in equal proportions for easy use.

 Now you’re ready to apply your first coat of Pure Tung Oil, and you can do this with a brush, a clean rag, or even a sprayer if you thin it enough.
 Apply it liberally over the blade, then give it at least 40 minutes to absorb before continuing.
 After the time elapses, coat the canoe paddle again and wait another 40 minutes.
 Repeat this process several times with 40 minutes between coats.
 What you will want to see is the oil stop absorbing and begin to pool or puddle on a majority of the paddle.
 After this, wipe the paddle down with a clean cloth, removing excess oil, and allow it to rest and dry overnight to prevent tackiness.
 Repeat the process the following day, then leave the paddle to cure in a well-ventilated spot that’s warm, dry, and clean.
 Keep in mind that curing usually takes at least 30 days as Pure Tung Oil cures via natural polymerization rather than evaporation.